 Apple Pay is a contactless payment technology created by Apple.
 This means that customers can complete debit or credit transactions without handling a physical card.
 It’s a simple way for customers to pay you for goods or services.
 I’ve found that the easier it is for people to pay you, the better it is for your business.

 Using Apple Pay is as simple as holding a device to a contactless payment reader with one finger on the Touch ID.
 Eligible devices include newer models of iPhones, iPads, Apple Watches or Macs.
 Transactions complete in seconds.
 Your customers’ card number and security code are never exposed.
 This makes for a safer and easier transaction.

-Apple Pay is available at millions of stores worldwide.
+Apple’s mobile payment service is available at millions of stores worldwide.
 This puts small businesses with contactless payment readers at an advantage with tech-savvy consumers.
-You can make life even easier by setting up Apple Pay on your own device.
+You can make life even easier by setting up the app on your own device.
 This will make completing everyday purchases for your business more secure and streamlined.

 Your business can accept Apple Pay as payment after you set up a contactless payment-capable point-of-sale terminal with Apple Pay enabled.

 - Contact your payment provider to set up a contactless payment point-of-sale terminal in your store.
 If you have a non-supported point-of-sale terminal, see if you are eligible for a free terminal upgrade.
 If you have a contactless payment point-of-sale terminal in your store, move to the next step.

 - Ask the payment provider to enable the terminal to accept Apple Pay.

 - Display the Apple Pay symbol on your point-of-sale terminal.

 How to set up Apple Pay to make payments